Baoan Guangdong, China Travel Guide

 Another large, well-equipped public hospital.

-Located in Nanshan District, known for its English-staff who speak.
+Located in Nanshan District, known for its English-speaking staff.

-Carry a summary of your health issues and medications.
-Confirm your travel insurance covers international medical attention.
+Carry a summary of your medical conditions and medications.
+Verify your travel insurance covers international medical attention.

 For typhoon warnings, follow local advice.
-Stay inside and monitor news.
+Don't go out and monitor news.
 In any emergency, listen to official guidance.

 If your passport or visa is lost or stolen, report it to local police (110) immediately.
 Obtain a police report, then get in touch with your nation's's embassy.